Marvin Jones Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Season Stats

-- Jones' 744 receiving yards lead all receivers on the Jaguars.
-He's been targeted 112 times and has registered 66 receptions and three touchdowns (46.5 yards per game).
+- Jones' 744 receiving yards pace all receivers on the Jaguars.
+He's been targeted 112 times and has collected 66 receptions and three touchdowns (46.5 yards per game).

-- Jones has been the target of 112 of his team's 572 passing attempts this season, or 19.6% of the target share.
+- So far this season, 19.6% of the 572 passes thrown by his team have gone Jones' way.

-- Jones (15 red zone targets) has been the recipient of 33.3% of his team's 45 red zone pass attempts.
+- Jones has seen the ball thrown his way 15 times in the red zone this season, 33.3% of his team's 45 red zone pass attempts.

-- The Jaguars have thrown the football in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
+- The Jaguars have thrown the ball in 61.3% of their plays from scrimmage this year while staying on the ground 38.7% of the time.
 This offensive attack ranks 32nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Colts.